-With the significant amount of money you have invested in polyurethane and paint tools, you may wonder if you can repurpose some equipment.
+With the significant amount of money, you have invested in polyurethane and application tools, you may wonder if you can repurpose some of them.

 The good news is – everything from polyurethane to rags, sandpaper, mineral spirits, and cotton tack cloths can only be used once, but that’s not the case with a paintbrush.

-These tips will hopefully help you extend the life of your polyurethane brushes so you can get the most bang for your buck!
+In this guide, I will discuss all the details of polyurethane brushes along with some tips and ideas for reusing them in the right way.
+These will hopefully help you extend the life of your poly brushes so you can get the most bang for your buck.

 Brushes for Polyurethane Application